cosmos/ibc-go/docs/apps/transfer/authorizations.md

 - a range of `SourcePorts` and a range of `SourceChannels` which together comprise the unique transfer channel identifiers over which authorized funds can be transferred.

-- a range of (positive) `SpendLimits` that specifies the maximum amount of tokens the grantee can spend.
+- a range of (positive) `SpendLimits` that specify the maximum amount of tokens the grantee can spend.
 The `SpendLimit` is updated as the tokens are spent.
 This `SpendLimit` may also be updated to increase or decrease the limit as the granter wishes.

 - an `AllowedAddrs` list that specifies the list of addresses that are allowed to receive funds.
 If this list is empty, then all addresses are allowed to receive funds from the `TransferAuthorization`.